Uncyclopedia: History

+Uncyclopedia's "About" page highlights its comical nature, disparagingly linking to its Wikipedia article.

 Uncyclopedia was launched on January 5, 2005, by Jonathan Huang, known online as "Chronarion", and a partner known online as "Stillwaters".
-It was originally situated at uncyclopedia.org.
-In July 2006, it was acquired by Fandom, then known as Wikia.
+It was situated at uncyclopedia.org until July 2006, when it was acquired by Wikia.

-In January 2013, some Uncyclopedia editors and administrators set up a fork of Uncyclopedia at en.uncyclopedia.co, in response to Wikia's censorship, insertion of advertising, and the imposition of content warnings.
-Fandom ceased hosting its version of Uncyclopedia on May 14, 2019, and the Fandom site (colloquially known as the "spoon", a play on "fork") moved to uncyclopedia.ca, and in September 2021 to uncyclopedia.com.
-As of 2025, the English-language version of the "spoon" had over 37,000 content pages, while the "fork" had over 40,000 content pages, second only to the Portuguese version.
-The Fandom version of the site now shows only a "Not a valid community" landing page.
+In January 2013 some Uncyclopedia editors and administrators set up a fork of Uncyclopedia at en.uncyclopedia.co, in response to Wikia's censorship, insertion of advertising, and the imposition of content warnings.
+Colloquially, the site that remained on Wikia became known as "the spoon", a play on the other site being "the fork".

-A third site, at mirror.uncyc.org, functions only as a mirror website with backup copies of some Uncyclopedia pages.
+In 2016 Wikia rebranded as Fandom, and in February 2019 announced it would cease hosting its version of Uncyclopedia based on “problematic” content.
+On May 14, 2019, the site moved to uncyclopedia.ca and, in September 2021, to uncyclopedia.com.

+As of December 30, 2025, the English-language version of "the spoon" had 37,376 content pages, while "the fork" had 41,142 content pages, second only to the Portuguese version, which has 70,111 articles.

 Structure

 Uncyclopedia is built on the same MediaWiki software that Wikipedia uses.
 However, during Fandom's (Wikia's) hosting of Uncyclopedia, Fandom extensively modified its version of MediaWiki version 1.19, making the Fandom Uncyclopedia site incompatible with later MediaWiki versions.
-In May 2018, Fandom dropped support for the Monobook skin that its Uncyclopedia site had used to mimic Wikipedia, claiming this was necessary to achieve GDPR compliance, and warned that local work-arounds could not be extended to new visitors and editors by default.
+In May 2018 Fandom dropped support for the Monobook skin that its Uncyclopedia site had used to mimic Wikipedia, claiming this was necessary to achieve GDPR compliance, and warned that local work-arounds could not be extended to new visitors and editors by default.
 Since all Uncyclopedias split off or were removed from Fandom, they mostly switched to using Vector instead (with MinervaNeue on mobile), in order to continue parodying Wikipedia.

 Uncyclopedia projects are run independently by their own members, though some users have accounts on multiple Uncyclopedias.
 They contain interlanguage links to each other, but there is no global governing organization comparable to the Wikimedia Foundation that oversees Wikipedia as well as its sister projects.

 Content

 Uncyclopedia's content is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 (CC BY-NC-SA 2.0) license.
 Different Uncyclopedias sometimes have different licenses; for example, dÉsencyclopédie (French Uncyclopedia) is dual-licensed under CC BY-NC-SA 2.0 and the GFDL.
-As of May 2024, the English-language Uncyclopedia contains approximately 37,700 articles.

 Many articles on Uncyclopedia link to corresponding Wikipedia article on the subject, and they often designate Wikipedia's content as being written by "so-called experts"; this is most often denoted by Uncyclopedia articles with a corresponding Wikipedia article having a graphic located to the side of an article linking the related Wikipedia article to be used for "those without comedic tastes".